Preparing for your hospital visit

 After your surgery

 You must have a responsible adult to collect you from Sundew Day Surgery, and stay with you for 24 hours.
 It’s important that your carer remains contactable at all times during your surgery.
 We will call them approximately 30 minutes before you’re discharged.
 Depending on your individual needs, your carer may be asked to remain in the hospital for the duration of your admission.
-We also have a dedicated paediatric recovery area.

 We’ll give you and your carer your detailed discharge instructions.
 Please follow these to ensure the best outcome from your procedure.
 Your doctor or anaesthetist will advise you on any post-operative medications required.